West Ham United Foundation International Soccer Academy Transfer Information & Camp Frequently Asked Questions

 Q: Is there a laundry service?

 A: Yes, there is a laundry service available for residential campers only (not available for day campers).
-Residential campers will be able to purchase two personal laundry bag (net with zip) on-site at the camp for £10 each which will be required for the laundry service of the camp’s official soccer kits.
-The laundry service for the camp’s official soccer kits is free for residential campers who have purchased two personal laundry bag (net with zip) for £10 each and the laundry service will be available four times per week.
-Please note that residential campers cannot bring their own personal laundry bag with them to camp but must instead purchase two personal laundry bag on-site at the camp for an additional £10 each in order to have the free laundry service at camp for their soccer kits only.
-There is also a laundry wash for personal clothes (not soccer kits) available at the camp which usually does not happen but, when requested, the camp staff will take care of a laundry wash for personal clothes for an additional £5 and the children will not have to touch the laundry machines themselves.
+Residential campers will be able to purchase a personal laundry bag (net with zip) on-site at the camp for £10 which will be required for the laundry service of the camp’s official soccer kits (participants can also bring their own laundry net bag).
+The laundry service for the camp’s official soccer kits is for residential campers and the laundry service will be done three times per week for £6/wash.
+Please note that residential campers can bring their own personal laundry bag with them to camp or instead purchase one personal laundry bag on-site at the camp for an additional £10 for their soccer kits wash.
+There is also a laundry wash for personal clothes (not soccer kits) available at the camp which usually does not happen but, when requested, participants can do their own laundry wash for personal clothes for an additional £6/wash.
 Please also note that the laundry wash for personal clothes (not soccer kits) is not usually requested at the camp.